 - Plan activities ahead and be prepared for me not to attend

 - Set boundaries.
-Just because I am mentally injured, doesn’t mean I can go on drinking or gambling binges or yell and scream without any recourse
+Just because I am mentally injured, doesn’t mean I can go on drinking or gambling binges, or yell and scream without any recourse

 - Expect me to be exhausted from treatment